nedvelkov/Csharp_SoftUni/README.md

 # Csharp_SoftUni
-Problem solving c# study in SoftUni
+This repository contains all task I have completed in SoftUni as student.